YelloNox/YouTube-UnBlock/README.md

 ## Plans?
 - [ ] Add multi-language support (aka, translations with google translate)
 - [ ] Fix Bug: Frame loads multiple times!
+Add the check to each runtime.
+- [ ] Add separate check before code runs.

 ## Issues?
 If there are any issues, or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!